js1005/Python_Basics_Fall_21/README.md

 This repo contains the material that we cover during class as well as the exercises that you are supposed to turn in to pass this course.
 It also contains a Notebook called 'recap' which covers the main take-aways from the first half of the course.
 If you have any question or comment on the material, please leave me a message: johanna.schnier@the-klu.org

-If you wonder how you can download the material provided here without installing git: Click on 'Code', then 'Download zip'.
+# How do I download the material without installing git?

+Click on 'Code', then 'Download zip'.

 ![image](https://user-images.githubusercontent.com/67644157/136022650-9d25f936-97e4-458d-a348-c11ffa634caa.png)

+# I have troubles loading the titanic.csv ...